RobDWaller/robdwaller.github.io/_posts/2017-10-27-why-you-must-test-to-break.md

 description: ''
 tags: [tests]
 ---
-When building an application and writing code there are two types of test you can carry out to check things work.
+When building an application and writing code there are two types of test you can run to check everything works.
 The first is 'test to work', these are tests that under normal conditions check your code works.

 To take the example of a car, you might create a test that checks when you put the key in the ignition and turn it the engine starts.